-Marriage and Family Therapy Doctoral Programs in Miami
+PhD in Marriage and Family Therapy Program in Miami

 PhD in Marriage and Family Therapy programs offer current and future top mental health professionals the opportunity to build on their expertise as competent, ethical and qualified professionals, and how to best refine their sense of how to counsel couples and families.

 In general, these programs tend to integrate research skills and scientific rigor with practical theory and clinical skills.
 However, several types of doctoral programs may be offered, each taking a unique approach to accomplish this.
 This could enable students to explore systemic challenges in the field, and contribute new knowledge and solutions.

 The skills and content covered in MFT doctoral programs may support potential roles in research and scholarship, clinical practice, or even leadership.